Anyon condensation and tensor categories: Appendix

 \subsection{Modular tensor categories}

-In this subsection, we review the definition of spherical fusion category and that of modular tensor category.
+In this section, we review the definition of spherical fusion category and that of MTC.
 A beautiful introduction to the later notion from the point of view of anyons can be found in Appendix E in \cite{kitaev1}.

 A monoidal category (or tensor category) is a category equipped with a tensor product $\otimes$ and a tensor unit $\one$ (or vacuum in physical language).
 The tensor product $\otimes$ is associative with the associativity isomorphisms: \be \alpha_{X,Y,Z}: \, X\otimes (Y \otimes Z) \xrightarrow{\simeq} (X\otimes Y) \otimes Z \quad\quad \forall X,Y,Z \in \EC, \ee which are required to satisfy the pentagon relations.
 The unit isomorphisms: \be \one \otimes X \xrightarrow{l_X} X \xleftarrow{r_X} X\otimes \one \ee are required to satisfy the triangle relations.
 A braiding is a family of isomorphisms $c_{X,Y}: X\otimes Y \xrightarrow{\simeq} Y\otimes X$, satisfying the hexagon relations.